Tuition & Financial Aid

 Sister Marie Staats, OSU, World Language Scholarship - $2,000

 Valedictorian of Class of 1917, Sr. Marie distinguished herself in her service to the Ursuline Family in Texas and Mexico.
 Her sharp mind and wit endeared her to all until her death at age 102.
+As a teacher of Spanish and Latin, she encouraged in her students the finest qualities of leadership and intellectual growth, fostering a deep appreciation for spiritual formation.
+Sr. Marie Staats is lovingly remembered as a bright and charming woman who motivated her students to truth, honor and service.

 Father Jack Deeves, SJ, Science Scholarship - $2,000

 Fr.
 Deeves endeared himself to the entire Ursuline Community.
 As teacher and priest his love and respect for students, their families, and teachers was evidenced in his untiring service to all.
 In June 2003, the Ursuline community began an effort to endow this scholarship in honor of Fr.
 Deeves.
 When the scholarship is fully endowed, it will be awarded to students based on both financial need and academic interest in science.
+Since the time he entered the Jesuit Order in 1945, Father’s life truly exemplified the Jesuit motto, “Men for Others.”
+During his time at Ursuline, Fr.
+Deeves served as a Physics and Theology teacher, as well as chaplain and Counselor to many.

 The Leadership Scholarship recognizes an incoming ninth grade student who exemplifies a true spirit of leadership and service.
 The scholarship is for one year (ninth grade only) and is a joint venture of the student’s parish and Ursuline Academy.
 The parish nominates a current eighth grade student and contributes $500 that is matched by Ursuline Academy for a total scholarship of $1,000.
 For more information, please consult your parish office.